-This indicator shows the proportion of the population in each region in England who are in the bottom and top deciles of the overall income distribution after housing costs.
+This indicator shows the proportion of the population in each region in England who are in the bottom and top deciles of the overall income distribution nationally after housing costs in 2018/19.

 This indicator shows one way of measuring income inequality; the 90:10 net income ratio.
-This compares the net income of those at the 90th net income percentile with those at the 10th net income percentile.
+This compares the net income (before housing costs) of those at the 90th net income percentile with those at the 10th net income percentile.
 A higher figure means that inequality is higher.

 Net income inequality has risen gradually in London over the last 20 years.
 In contrast, it has been relatively stable in England overall.

 This means that the gap between the rich and poor in London and the rest of England is much larger today than it was two decades ago.
 In 1996/97, the gap between London’s 90:10 net income ratio and that of t…